-If you are insecure, you will chase men off.
+If you’re insecure, you will chase men off.
 The only men you won’t chase off are insecure men.
 This leads you down the path to a co-dependent relationship.
-In order to be one-half of a successful relationship, build your confidence, believe you’re worthy of a quality man and have self-esteem.
-You need to be independent, strong, financially stable and heavy baggage-free.
+In order to be one-half of a successful relationship, build your confidence, believe you’re worthy of a quality man and develop higher self-esteem.
+You need to be independent, strong, financially stable and baggage-free.

 This is all possible!
 I know you can do it!

 To date a man, you must understand a man.
 Men and women do almost everything differently, and sometimes for different motivations.
 To a man, his financial status indicates how well he can take care of you and your family.
 It's a source of pride for him to be able to do so, even if you make your own money and can support yourself.